Showing we care strategy

 A number of mechanisms have been implemented to support staff to speak up, these are outlined in the Raising a matter of concern (whistleblowing) policy and procedures (PDF 173Kb).

-Following the tragic events at Mid Staffordshire and recommendations by Sir Robert Francis, the organisation has two named freedom to speak up guardians who report independently to the Board on whistleblowing matters raised by staff.
+Following the tragic events at Mid Staffordshire and recommendations by Sir Robert Francis, the organisation has one named freedom to speak up guardian who reports independently to the Board on whistleblowing matters raised by staff.

-Georgina Charlton - deputy freedom to speak up guardian
+Georgina Charlton – freedom to speak up guardian

 Tel: 07741 295734 or 020 7188 1661 (Chief Nurses office)